What You Should Remember About Executive Storytelling

 Change vague slide titles to strong sentences that state your conclusion or the exact decision you need from the room.

-Use very simple images and few words.
+Use minimal images and few words.
 Your slides should just support what you are saying out loud, not be the main script.

 Put all the complex data and deep analysis at the end of your presentation.
 This keeps the main story short and clear, but you'll be ready for detailed questions.